Pets

 • All dogs must be on a leash no longer than 2 meters in every public space in Korea, including parks and residential streets.
 This is a nationwide rule under the Animal Protection Act (동물보호법).

 • Five breeds are legally designated aggressive breeds (맹견): American Staffordshire Terrier, American Pit Bull Terrier, Staffordshire Bull Terrier, Tosa (도사견), and Rottweiler, plus mixed breeds.
-Owners must hold a government permit, have the dog neutered, and carry mandatory liability insurance, effective April 27, 2024.
+Owners must hold a government permit, have the dog neutered, carry mandatory liability insurance, and pass a temperament evaluation (기질평가).
+The permit and temperament-evaluation system took effect April 27, 2024; mandatory liability insurance has been required since February 2021.

-• Seoul operates 13 designated dog parks (반려견 놀이터): 4 managed directly by the Seoul Metropolitan Government and 9 operated by individual districts.
+• Seoul operates more than a dozen designated dog parks (반려견 놀이터), some managed directly by the Seoul Metropolitan Government and the rest by individual districts.

 • Small pets in closed, covered carriers are allowed on the Seoul Metro.
 The carrier must prevent the animal from being visible and must contain odors.
 Open-top carriers and pet strollers are not permitted.